spam4kev/razor-server/README.md

 This repo builds a couple docker containers used for kickstarting my openstack server using puppet's razor app.
+It expects your host already has a large storage space mounted at /data to be shared into the two containers.

 - Run the below commands to prep your workstation to spin up the razor server container & backend database container
 ```bash
 sudo sh -c " curl -L https://github.com/docker/compose/releases/download/1.5.2/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose"